 And when you are beautiful and healthy again, we can keep you there and show you how to AVOID EVER HAVING ANY MORE DECAY (click find out more below) and smile comfortably.

 This is a time when it is very easy for your teeth and gums to go downhill quickly.
 Pregnancy causes hormonal changes that increase your risk of developing gum disease, and you may notice your gums bleed more easily.
 Common things like morning sickness (frequent vomiting) can cause significant damage to your teeth.
 Your oral health can affect the health of your developing baby; it has been shown that women with gum disease/inflammation take longer to conceive than those who have a healthy mouth, and are at higher risk of having babies with low birth weights.

 Below are some suggestions for maintaining good oral health, as well as your baby’s health and safety, before, during, and after your pregnancy.

 Before you get pregnant: Make a dental appointment before getting pregnant (if possible).
 In this way, your teeth can be professionally cleaned, your gum tissue can be carefully examined, and any oral health problems identified can be treated in advance of your pregnancy.

 While you are pregnant: Tell your dentist (and doctor) if you know you are pregnant or are planning to become pregnant.
 This will help your health care providers plan for any treatments or procedures.
-It’s always best to complete any major dental treatment prior to pregnancy.
-Routine dental care, on the other hand, can be received during the second trimester.
-As a precautionary measure, dental treatments during the first trimester and second half of the third trimester should be avoided as much as possible.
-These are critical times in the baby’s growth and development and it’s simply wise to avoid exposing the mother to procedures that could in any way “influence” the baby’s growth and development.
-All elective dental procedures should be postponed until after the delivery.
+It’s always best to complete any major dental treatment and x-rays prior to pregnancy.
+Routine dental care, on the other hand, can be received at any time during pregnancy, although you might be most comfortable in the second trimester.